Massive Dark Matter Halos at High Redshift: Implications for Observations in the JWST Era: Descendants of High-redshift Massive Galaxies

 The findings presented here provide a compelling guidance regarding the sites to identify remnants of the old stellar population formed at high-$z$.
 For instance, since central galaxies in the majority of massive clusters with $M_{\rm halo} \sim 10^{14} \msun$ ($10^{15} \msun$) at $z=2$ ($z=0$) are highly likely to contain ancient stars from $z \sim 8$, targeting the central galaxies of these potential ADH with infrared spectroscopic observations might reveal the presence of this ancient stellar population.
 This, in turn, would facilitate comparisons with stellar populations that formed later to investigate star formation in high-$z$ galaxies.

 In Fig.~\ref{fig:descend_hist_ratio_for_merge}, we partition the $z_{\rm g}=8$ galaxy sample, whose descendants are centrals at some lower redshift (indicated by orange symbols in Fig.~\ref{fig:descend_hist} and Fig.~\ref{fig:descend_hist_ratio}), into subsets based on $N_{\rm merge}$, the number of mergers they underwent before entering the central galaxies of their ADH.
+Note that here we only include merger events in which the subhalo under consideration was the less-massive one in the encountering subhalos.
 The fractions of galaxies in these subsets as a function of host halo mass are depicted by lines and shadings of different colors for different redshifts below $z=8$.
 The fraction of galaxies with $N_{\rm merge}=0$ consistently declines with increasing host halo mass at all redshifts.
 This is because a host halo with greater mass harbors more satellites, thereby increasing the likelihood of close encounters among its satellites.
 The proportion of galaxies with $N_{\rm merge}=1$ or $2$ steadily increases with host halo mass at all redshifts.
 At the high-mass extreme, galaxies with $N_{\rm merge}=1$ emerge as the dominant population, indicating that most central galaxies in the most massive halos at lower redshifts have undergone at least one merger event in their history.
 As redshift decreases, the $N_{\rm merge}=2$ cases become increasingly prevalent, eventually outnumbering the $N_{\rm merge}=0$ case.

-Given that the galaxies we have chosen at $z_{\rm g}=8$ are the most massive ones that time, it is highly probable that mergers they experienced were all major ones.
+Given that the galaxies we have chosen at $z_{\rm g}=8$ are the most massive ones at that time, it is highly probable that the merger events in which they entered the central galaxies of their ADH were all major ones.
 These major mergers can cause angular momentum loss, black hole growth, morphology transformation, and quenching of galaxies.
 Our findings thus imply that the central galaxies in local massive halos underwent one or two bursts in star formation.
 These outcomes may serve as valuable priors for Bayesian spectral synthesis models \citep[e.g.,][]{zhouSDSSIVMaNGAStellar2019,johnsonStellarPopulationInference2021}, where one or more burst components can be incorporated into the star formation history.